Skip to content

 Rotor Dynamics

-RotorDynamics converts per-rotor RPM commands into an 8-element output vector:
+RotorDynamics converts per-rotor RPM commands into a batched (N, 8) output array:

 Its update rule follows the standard rotor-model structure.
 The commanded rotor speed is first filtered and rate-limited instead of being applied instantaneously.
 Thrust and reaction torque are then computed from rotor speed and motor acceleration: